haofengma/dem_sense/README.md

 # dem_sense
-Sense of Support for Democracy and the Prospect of Democracy
+Senses of Support for Democracy and the Prospect of Democracy